Competing magnetic order in EuPd$_3$Si$_2$: Results

 \subsection{Phase diagram}

 From temperature-dependent susceptibility (circles), resistivity (squares), heat capacity (triangles) and field-dependent magnetic moment (diamonds) phase diagrams as shown in Fig.~\ref{fig:Pd_EuPd3Si2} were constructed.
-Data were extracted from the plots in Fig.~\ref{fig:all_MvH} and Fig.~\ref{fig:all-Susceptibility} in Ref.~\cite{supplementalinfo_EuPd3Si2_2025}.
-B$_c^{100}$ was obtained from the data of Fig.~\ref{fig:all_MvH} plotted as M/H as function of magnetic field. $T_{\rm N1}$ and $T_{\rm N2}$ were determined from the intersections of two linear regressions (inset Fig.~\ref{fig:MvH_EuPd3Si2} and Fig.~\ref{fig:all-Susceptibility} in Ref.~\cite{supplementalinfo_EuPd3Si2_2025}).
-In the vicinity of $T_{\rm N1}$, the susceptibility as function of temperature exhibits a thermal hysteresis, which is why the zero-field-cooled (ZFC) curves were used to determine the transition temperatures. \\ With decreasing temperature, the compound undergoes a transition from the paramagnetic state to the antiferromagnetic order (AFM1) at $T_{\rm N1}$ in which the moments are probably mainly aligned along the $[100]$.
+Data were extracted from the plots in Fig.~S4 and Fig.~S5 in Ref.~\cite{supplementalinfo_EuPd3Si2_2025}. $B_c^{100}$ was obtained from the data of Fig.~S4 plotted as $dM/dH$ as function of magnetic field as shown the inset of Fig.~S4(c) in supplemental material \cite{supplementalinfo_EuPd3Si2_2025}. $T_{\rm N1}$ and $T_{\rm N2}$ were determined from the intersections of two linear regressions (Fig.~S5 in Ref.~\cite{supplementalinfo_EuPd3Si2_2025}).
+In the vicinity of $T_{\rm N1}$, the susceptibility as function of temperature exhibits a thermal hysteresis, which is why the zero-field-cooled (ZFC) curves were used to determine the transition temperatures. \\ With decreasing temperature, the compound undergoes a transition from the paramagnetic state to the magnetic order (AFM1) at $T_{\rm N1}$ in which the moments are probably mainly aligned along the $[100]$.
 A further transition which is assigned to a spin reorientation where the moments are probably further canted toward the $[010]-[001]$ plane (AFM2 phase) appears at $T_{\rm N2}$.
 Different field strengths are required along the three main directions to achieve the FP state.
 While the smallest fields are needed along the $[100]$ direction to align the magnetic moments in the field, much larger fields are required along the $[001]$ direction.